{Pleating Like A Pro} A detailed tutorial on how to pleat!

 Repeat the steps for your next pleat using the stitch line of the pleat you’ve just sewn as your starting line for measuring your next pleat placement.

 *Note - Spacing between the pleats is a personal design choice.
 Use whatever length between pleats gets you the look you want.
-I prefer small pleats being closer together, but its completely up to you!
+I prefer small pleats being closer together, but it’s completely up to you!

 I chose to have my next pleat 1/2” above the first one.
 So I measured up a total of 3” from the stitch line of my first pleat.
 I marked it just like before.